 #1 – Using Command Prompt

 A lot of times, the USB error, Specified module is not found occurs because there are certain attributes in your flash drive that are modified.
 These are a few steps on how you can alter them.

 But before we run the command I am going to guide you through a few steps on how you can copy your contents of the flash drive to the hard drive.
 Some users are complaining about the loss of data, so it is always better to have a backup.
 Let’s check out the steps on how to do it:

 - Open This PC and find your USB Flash Drive.
 Right click on it and select Copy from the right-click menu.

-- Now we have to paste the contents on your hard drive.
-Go to your hard drive (create a new folder if desired) right click on it and select Paste.
+- Now we have to paste the contents on your hard drive of your PC.
+Go to your any drive or desktop (create a new folder if desired) right click on it and select Paste.

 You have backed up your files, but to access the flash drive files, you need to run the Command prompt and run some commands in it, and here is how you can do it:

 Step 1: Press and hold the Shift key on your keyboard and right click in the folder with USB Flash drive contents.
 Choose Open Command window here from the right-click menu.